skillzaa/bilza/readme.md

 # Bilzaa2d
-> A framework for creating javascript presentations, slides and educational content.
+> Bilzaa2d is a framework for creating javascript presentations, slides and educational content.

 ---
-> Please Stay tuned but be patient till it reaches version 1.0.

----
+Currently have uploaded version 0.3.0.
+By this  time I have good idea what I want to build and in which direction it is going to be.

+### Still not usable beyond very basic few features

+###### Stay tuned....!!!